Turkey row leaves Russia stuck with abandoned gas pipes worth billions

 Russian Energy Minister Alexander Novak told reporters on Thursday work on Turkish Stream, a pipeline intended to pump Russian gas into southeastern Europe via Turkey while bypassing Ukraine, had been suspended.

-Shortly afterwards, the head of Italian oil major Eni , slated as one of the main buyers for the pipeline’s gas, said the project was dead in the water.
+Shortly afterwards, the head of Italian oil major Eni (ENI.MI), slated as one of the main buyers for the pipeline’s gas, said the project was dead in the water.

 It ordered pipes from as far afield as Japan and Germany for the 2,400-kilometre (1,491-mile) South Stream pipeline, originally slated to open in 2018, which were then reassigned to Turkish Stream after the project was axed.